labgrid-project/labgrid/doc/configuration.rst

 RemoteNFSProvider
 +++++++++++++++++
-An `NFSProvider`_ resource available on a remote computer.
+A :any:`RemoteNFSProvider` describes an `NFSProvider`_ resource available on a remote computer.

 .. code-block:: yaml